 By the Fall, Joe was back on the Plains and headquartered at Fort Robinson, Nebraska working for General George Crook’s 5th U.S. Cavalry.
 On October 29, 1876, at the sutler’s store, he got into an argument with a man named Tom Newcomb, an employee in the post’s butcher shop.
 Both men pulled their pistols, but Joe persuaded Tom to put up his “darn gun” and have a drink.
 Later, however, as Joe stood talking to friends, Newcomb shot him in the back.
 California Joe was 47 years old.
 Although arrested, Newcomb was not charged, and once released, disappeared.

-Other frontier characters California befriended during his life of adventure included Calamity Jane, Jim Bridger, Kit Carson and Buffalo Bill Cody, who would say of him “They needed not only a fearless, but a tried, wary, cunning, reliable guide, and California Joe was all of these.”
+Other frontier characters that befriended during his life of adventure included Calamity Jane, Jim Bridger, Kit Carson, and Buffalo Bill Cody, who would say of him “They needed not only a fearless, but a tried, wary, cunning, reliable guide and California Joe was all of these.”